GageJohnsond/Discord-Exchange/README.md

-# CH3F Exchange Discord Bot
+# Discord Exchange Bot

-A Discord bot for the CH3F Clan Stock Exchange simulation, allowing users to earn virtual currency, trade stocks, and interact with various fun commands.
+A Discord bot that simulates a local Stock Exchange, allowing users to earn virtual currency, trade eachothers stocks, and promotes interaction with the discord.

 ## Features

-- Virtual currency system ($CCD)
+- Virtual currency system
 - Stock market simulation with real-time price updates
 - Interactive commands with button-based UI
 - Daily rewards and message/reaction based earnings